Are you considering GPS tracking to keep tabs on your crews?

 POTENTIAL ADVANTAGES OF GPS TRACKING

 There’s a certain satisfaction that’s found in looking at a map to see where your trucks are.
-Seeing all of that activity going on out there makes you feel pretty good, but sometimes we forget to step back and ask the most important question; how does having this technology improve my business?
+Seeing all of that activity going on out there makes you feel pretty good.
+Although, sometimes we forget to step back and ask the most important question; how does having this technology improve my business?

 How will GPS Tracking help my business be more profitable?